MoIzadloo/tsocks/README.md

   const port = info.address.port // Port number
   const type = info.address.type // ipv4 | ipv6 | domain
   const version = info.version // SOCKS version
-  // You can implement the rest how ever you want or reject the request
+  // You can implement the rest however you want or reject the request
-  // With the proper reply code as blow
+  // With the proper reply code as below
   // Remember the response should be decided by the version let reply if (version === 5) {